History

 This tragic moment shined a light on restaurant and food service workers who face ongoing discrimination and harassment.
 We knew we needed to do more to help them.
 For that reason, in 2002, the Restaurant Opportunities Centers (ROC) United was born.

-To date, ROC United is proud to have activated more than 500,000 low-wage restaurant workers, nearly 1,000 employer partners, and tens of thousands of consumer allies across 11 staffed chapter offices.
+To date, ROC United is proud to have organized with more than 500,000 restaurant workers and tens of thousands of consumer allies across the country.

 • Helped pass minimum wage increases and eliminate subminimum wages in more than 10 states and 20 cities.